 During the 2019 fiscal year, gross payments of KEUR 2,794 (previous year: KEUR 3,836) and payments from affiliated companies of KEUR 320 (previous year: KEUR 350) were made to the members of the Executive Board.
-No advances or guarantees were granted to members of the Executive Board amounted to KEUR 0 (previous year: KEUR 374).
+No advances or guarantees were granted to members of the Executive Board.
+Loans to members of the Executive Board amounted to KEUR 0 (previous year: KEUR 374).
 Payments made to members of the Supervisory Board during the year under review amounted to KEUR 286 (previous year: KEUR 308).
 Expenses for severance payments and pensions for the members of the Executive Board amounted to KEUR -286 (previous year: KEUR -699) and KEUR -3,821 (previous year: KEUR 725), respectively.